blakkan/CabStuff/README.md

 ## 5 - Current weather forecast for NYC

 This will be pulled every 10 min from NOAA's XML service (http://graphical.weather.gov/xml/sample_products/browser_interface/ndfdBrowserClientByDay.phpusing).
-Script pf2.py parses the XML and creates a postgres table 6-day weather_prediction.  pf2.py can be run from the command line, but for production will be run via crontab (at 0, 10, 20, 30, 40, 50 min after the hour).
+Script forecast_server.py parses the XML and creates a postgres table 6-day weather_prediction.  forecast_server.py can be run from the command line, but for production will be run via start_forecast.py.
 This script cleans the data by translating the mixed 12hr/24hr results into uniform 24 hr. results, and transforming pairs of 12 hr precipitation probabilities into single 24hr probabilities (i.e. the 24 hr. probability is the max of the day and night probabilities).
-Timestamps of the XML downloads are also kept, so that "stale" weather data can be identified.
+Timestamps of the NOAD downloads are also kept, so that "stale" weather data can be identified.
 We pull and cache (and transform) the data in this manner because we have observed that the site has a high variance in response time (up to 10s of seconds) and also becomes unavailable for minutes at a time.
 This is only a 6 line table ("weather_prediction") so we use postgres.
-Attention is paid to using transactions when modifying this table, and per-line timestamps are retained.
+Attention is paid to using transactions when modifying this table.

 ## 6 - Prediction